EnricosPantry/PickledRoots/README.md

 ## About

-The setup was for an Arch Linux installation as the main daily driver, with a minimal Windows 11 used for gaming alongside Arch.
+The setup was for an Arch Linux installation as the main daily driver, dual-booting with a minimal Windows 11 used only for gaming.
 The machine itself was a Lenovo ThinkPad X1 Carbon Gen 9, with an Intel processor and graphics.

 The Arch installation used a minimal window manager, Qtile, rather than a full desktop environment, and deliberately ran the lowest possible number of packages.
-This ensured the system was simple and stable, even when updating daily.
+This ensured the system was simple and stable, even with daily updates.

 The system and files were backed up in the following ways: